Texas

 If You Have a Criminal Record

 NOTE: Issues related to convictions and voting in jail are complex and sensitive.
 The below information is not intended to provide any advice on eligibility to vote.
-Voters should consult with their county or the Texas SOS’s Office.
+Voters should consult with their county or the Texas Secretary of State Office regarding their specific situation.

 Felony